justinchen00/page/billingservice/New API definition.md

 ref: [https://apidocs.chargebee.com/docs/api/hosted_pages?prod_cat_ver=1#retrieve_a_hosted_page](https://apidocs.chargebee.com/docs/api/hosted_pages?prod_cat_ver=1#retrieve_a_hosted_page)[https://apidocs.chargebee.com/docs/api/invoices?prod_cat_ver=1#invoice_status](https://apidocs.chargebee.com/docs/api/invoices?prod_cat_ver=1#invoice_status)

-### mutation checkoutNewSubscription
+### mutation checkoutSubscription

 > used by embedded web

-providing a hosted page for customers to finish checkout/create new subscriptions for given valid plan ID.
+providing a hosted page for customers to finish checkout/create/update subscriptions for given valid plan ID.
 Return `success` when the customer has an active subscription of the plan already.

 ```
 mutation {
-    checkoutNewSubscription (
+    checkoutSubscription (
+    	groupId: "In new UserService, this `group` will be a new concept and is not the same as `root group` or `sub group`"
         customerId: "justinchen@tvunetworks.com",
 		product: "Partyline",
     	planId: "partyline-common-advance",